HuangXinyue1017/HuangXinyue1017/content/_index.md

           date_end: ''
           description: |2-
               Responsibilities include:
-              * Developed pre-programmed pipelines: I successfully created automated workflows and pipelines for data management, specifically focusing on quality control, dirty data removal, and survey design.
-These pipelines streamlined the data management process, ensuring clean and accurate data for analysis.
+              * Development of pre-programmed pipelines: Designed surveys by REDCap and developed automated data management workflows by Python, with a specific focus on quality control and erroneous data removal.
+Ensured a streamlined data management process and accurate data for analysis.
-              * Fieldwork data collection assistance: I played a crucial role in fieldwork activities by ensuring the consistency and reliability of data collection formats.
-Through my efforts, I helped maintain data integrity and accuracy during fieldwork operations.
+              * Assistance in fieldwork data collection: Monitored the consistency and reliability of data collection formats using SurveyCTO, guaranteeing data integrity and accuracy during fieldwork operations.
-              * Simplified complex research articles: I successfully simplified complex research articles related to health topics, making them more accessible to a wider audience.
-By breaking down complicated concepts and using plain language, I contributed to increasing health awareness and enabling individuals to understand and manage various health conditions effectively.
+              * Simplification of complex research articles: Translated complex research articles containing intricate concepts related to chronic diseases (e.g., diabetes, HIV) into plain language, making them more accessible to a broader audience and promoting health awareness among individuals.
-              * Collaboration with external organizations: I actively collaborated with the National Institute for Communicable Diseases and Epigenesis, contributing my expertise in data management, fieldwork assistance, and article journalism.
-Through this collaboration, I facilitated project processes, including coordinating activities, managing timelines, and ensuring effective communication between teams.
+              * Collaboration with external organizations: Worked in collaboration with the National Institute for Communicable Diseases (NICD) and Genesis Analytics (GA) to facilitate project processes.
+This involved coordinating activities, managing timelines, and ensuring effective communication between teams.
         - title: Website Developer · Intern
           company: University of Edinburgh
           company_url: 'https://www.ed.ac.uk/'